 Students will be issued hallway passes if it is necessary for them to leave the room for any reason.
 All staff members will be more than willing to give assistance to any student if the student becomes disoriented while away from his/her assigned room.
-Rooney Elementary School dismisses at 3:15 pm for all students, Monday - Friday.
+Iles Elementary School dismisses at 3:15 pm for car riders and 3:22 pm for bus riders, Monday - Friday.